thecont1/blr-traffic-monitor/README.md

 - **Timezone awareness** for accurate timestamps
 - **CSV-based storage** for easy data sharing and analysis

-## Contributing

-Have ideas for improvement?
-Found a bug?
-Contributions are welcome!

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## License

 This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-- Uses Google Maps for traffic data
+- Uses Google Maps for traffic data and Google Plus Codes for location identification.
-- Built with modern Python tools and best practices
-- Inspired by the need to understand Bangalore's complex traffic patterns
+- Thanks to Bangalore city's perennial traffic woes for driving the motivation behind this project.

 ---